Isabella Freedman Jewish Retreat Center, Falls Village, CT

 Lively prayer services, deep teachings, immersion in a relaxing wooded venue, tashlich in our stream, community celebrations, and fabulous farm-to-table feasting.
 It is our intention to provide an opportunity for a diverse community to participate in prayer services that meet your needs and nourish your soul.
-To that end, we offer two complementary options for prayer – Orthodox and Renewal – not unlike the way in which we offer options for learning sessions and other activities during each retreat.
+To that end, we offer two complementary options for prayer – Orthodox and Egalitarian – not unlike the way in which we offer options for learning sessions and other activities during each retreat.
 The different opportunities allow for greater connection, learning, encounter, and expression of uniqueness.
 Plus Camp Teva for Kids – Jewish Outdoor, Food, and Environmental Fun.